 In December, PewDiePie vowed to delete his YouTube channel if he hits 50 million subscribers… Which he did.
 But rather than delete his major YouTube channel, he deleted an alternate account.
 He has vowed to delete his PewDiePie channel if he reaches 100 million, though, which is a landmark that will probably be impossible.

-PewdDiePie is entering 2017 as not just the wealthiest YouTube content creator, but also the most popular (subscribed) star.
-Will YouTube’s new policies that affect where content shows up in a feed have a negative effect on PewDiePie in 2017?
+PewdDiePie entered 2017 as not just the wealthiest YouTube content creator, but also the most popular (subscribed) star.
+Will YouTube’s new policies that affect where content shows up in a feed have a negative effect on PewDiePie in 2018?
 Probably not.
 He’s cast a diverse net.

 It didn’t take long for PewdiePie to make waves in 2017.
 In mid-January, PewDiePie used the service Fiverr (which allows people to pay others five dollars for anything) to make a bespoke video featuring two Indian men dancing around and holding a sign that read “Death to All Jews.”
-Reaction the video was mixed, but the two men who he hired, who were incapable of reading English, were banned from the service–thereby likely losing an important part of their livelihood.
-PewdiePie has apologized for the incident, and called on Fiverr to unban the Indian men.
+The reaction to the video was mixed, but the two men who he hired, who were incapable of reading English, were banned from the service–thereby likely losing an important part of their livelihood.
+PewdiePie has apologized for the incident and called on Fiverr to unban the Indian men.

-On Tuesday, February 14, PewDePie was dropped by Disney after some alleged anti-semetic remarks.
+On Tuesday, February 14, PewDePie was dropped by Disney after some alleged anti-Semitic remarks.